delta3d/delta3d/delta3d/src/readme.txt

    - Go to the delta3d root directory.
    - Run 'scons boost=/path/to/boost python'

-   Set the PYTHONPATH environement variable to contain $DELTA_LIB.
+   Set the PYTHONPATH environement variable to contain the var DELTA_LIB.

    dtHLA
    -----